kstarzyk/opengl-memo-game/README.md

 - 4 Shapes (Line, Cross, Triangle, X)

 ### Implementation details
-Most constants and VBO are defined in
+Most constants and VBO are defined in card.hpp.

 *GLM* library is used.